R4Tobi/monitoring-server/README.md

 # monitoring-server
-collect and dsiplay system information, delverd by clinets (monitoring-client)
+collect and dsiplay system information, delverd by clients (monitoring-client)